JSBmanD/docs/pages/deep-linked-ads/facebook-platform-ads.md

 !!! warning ""
 	In order for your campaign to run effectively, be sure to disable Deepviews.
 You can either [disable Deepviews](/web/deep-views/) for your entire account or [disable Deepviews for one link](/web/deep-views/).

+[block:callout]
+{
+  "type": "note",
-!!! note "Optional: Deep Link Data"
+  "title": "Optional: Deep Link Data",
-	You can use this configuration section to specify custom link parameters that will be deep linked into the app after install.
+  "body": "You can use this configuration section to specify custom link parameters that will be deep linked into the app after install.
 These could include a coupon code or a page identifier to route the user.
-Visit the [Deep Link Routing](/deep-linking/routing/) page to learn more.
+Visit the [Deep Link Routing](/deep-linking/routing/) page to learn more."
+}
+[/block]

 ### Brand Awareness Campaign Setup